5un4n3k0/dotfiles/README.md

 These dotfiles are planned to be compatible with macOS, Linux, and BSD in the future.
 (Currently only compatible with macOS.)

 This repository is designed to be placed in the HOME directory.

+If you have improvement, Please teach me by issue!

 ## Installation